-Returned Check fee: \$50, which is applicable for all types of transactions.
+Returned-check fee: \$50, which is applicable for all types of transactions.

 As defined by the Texas Higher Education Coordinating Board, a resident of Texas is a citizen, national or permanent resident of the United States or an alien (foreign or international student) who has been permitted by Congress to adopt the United States as his/her domicile while in this country and who has otherwise met the state requirements for establishing residency for tuition purposes.
-In Texas, students enrolling in an institution of higher education must have resided in Texas for the 12 months immediately preceding the time of enrollment to be classified as a resident for tuition purposes; otherwise, they are classified as non-residents.
+In Texas, students enrolling in an institution of higher education must have resided in Texas for the 12 months immediately preceding the time of enrollment to be classified as a resident for tuition purposes; otherwise, they are classified as nonresidents.
 Certain non-U.S. citizens who have resided in Texas for at least 36 months and have graduated from a Texas high school may be considered for classification as a resident for tuition purposes.
-Contact the Office of Admissions & Records for more information regarding the residency of minors, dependents, members of the armed forces or other special circumstances.
+Contact the Enrollment Center for more information regarding the residency of minors, dependents, members of the armed forces or other special circumstances.

-Aircraft Pilot Training Technology program and its Helicopter Specialization require additional flight fees.
+The Aircraft Pilot Training Technology program and its Helicopter Specialization require additional fees.

-Aircraft Pilot Training: Airplane Redbird/Simulator Fees:\
+Aircraft Pilot Training: Airplane

+Redbird/Simulator Fees:

-Private Pilot \$300: Unlimited time
+Private Pilot Ground \$100: Unlimited time

-Instrument Pilot \$600: Unlimited time
+Instrument Ground \$200: Unlimited time

-Commercial Flight \$200: Unlimited time
+Commercial Ground \$100: Unlimited time

-Total Airplane Course Simulator Fees: \$1,100
+Total Airplane Course Simulator Fees: \$400

-\The simulator flight hours do not apply to the licensure.
-The use of the simulator is solely for practice purposes as a flight training aide.
-This is a one-time fee per flight course.
+The simulator hours do not apply to the licensure.
+The use of the simulator is solely for practice purposes as a training aide.
+This is a one-time fee per course.
 Simulator fees shall not be billed for VA education benefits.